solus-cold-storage/info/NEXT_NOTES.md

  - Arc Styling will move back into the arc-gtk-theme repo
  - 11 Styling to be different ?

-**Applet shift**
+**Widget Changes**

- - Sound Applet to merge into Panel Applet, and converted into optional Sound Applet
+ - Sound Widget to merge into Panel Widget, and converted into optional Raven Widget

 **Notifications:**